petersulucz/petersulucz.github.io/_posts/2021-09-25-implementing-kusto.md

 LIMIT 100
 {% endhighlight %}

 Kusto is a completely sequential language.
-Every operation, seperated by the '|' is applied on top of the previous one.
+Every operation is applied on top of the previous one.
 So looking at, and understanding a query is extremely simple.

 {% highlight kust %}
 reddit_politics